RahulSolanki007/s3-artifact-upload/README.md

 # s3-artifact-upload

-This is a basic proejct to upload artifacts in s3 using terraform
+This project is using Infrastructer as a Code (IAAC) using Terraform.
+This will create a resource in AWS.
+Github Actions used in this proejct as CI/CD.